rohanthewiz/kitty_mon/README.md

 ## Using KittyMonitor
 KittyMonitor launches a goroutine that polls system board temperature of the Odroid.
 The main thread continues in an infinite loop to:
- 1. poll temperature every 2mins
+ 1. poll temperature every 2 mins
- 2. connect to the server every 4mins and send any unsent readings.
+ 2. connect to the server every 4 mins and send any unsent readings.

 Usage info: `kitty_mon -h`